ErwanBarbedor/Plume_-_TextEngine/readme.md

 You can test plume in [your browser](https://app.barbedor.bzh/plume.html).

 Plume requires Lua to run.
 It has been tested with Lua versions 5.x and LuaJIT.
-You just need to download the file corresponding to your installed Lua version.
-For example, for Lua 5.4: [dist/Lua 5.4/plume.lua](dist/5.4/plume.lua).
+Clone or download the repository,

-Write the following in a file `input.plume`:
+Write the following in a file `input.plume` inside the `plume` folder (or just add this folder to path):

 ```plume
 \def table[x] {